Last Modified: 27 January 2023

 “Data Protection Laws” means (i) the UK General Data Protection Regulation (UK GDPR) as tailored by the UK Data Protection Act 2018 (“GDPR”); (ii) the UK Privacy and Electronic Communications (EC Directive) Regulations 2003; and (iii) any and all applicable national data protection laws made under or pursuant to (i) or (ii); in each case as may be amended or superseded from time to time.

-“Members”means (i) charities; and (ii) retailers operating in the clothing, collectable, food & drink, gardening, gadgets & entertainment, health & beauty, household goods, home interiors and travel categories that provide their customers’ or donors’ name and address details as well as transaction histories to the Abacus Alliance for processing in the co-operative environment”
+“Members” means (i) charities; and (ii) retailers operating in the clothing, collectable, food & drink, gardening, gadgets & entertainment, personal care & comfort, beauty, household goods, home interiors, and travel categories that provide their customers’ or donors’ name and address details as well as transaction histories to the Abacus Alliance for processing in the co-operative environment.

-“Services” means the Abacus Alliance UK and other marketing related services that we provide to Members in more detail described here.
+“Services” means the Abacus Alliance and other marketing related services (such as personalised direct marketing via connected TVs) that we provide to Members in more detail described here.